Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulation data

 \subsection{Batching algorithm has quadratic speedup over Gillespie algorithm}

 \Cref{fig:lotka_volterra_scaling} shows runtime scaling of our batching algorithm vs.~the Gillespie algorithm, as implemented by the rebop package~\cite{rebop}, which is the fastest Gillespie implementation that we have found.
 We tested against both the rebop Python package~\cite{rebop}, and the rebop Rust crate~\cite{rebop_rust} where one can implement the CRN in a pure Rust program.
+We show benchmarks for two CRNs, to show how our algorithm's performance relative to the Gillespie algorithm can depend heavily on the CRN being simulated.
+For the exact CRNs being simulated, see \cref{fig:lotka_volterra_plot_with_passive_reactions}.

+For Lotka-Volterra, batching becomes faster quickly, and can reasonably simulate much larger population sizes than rebop.
+For the Oregonator, while it is clear that batching still has an asymptotic advantage, the additional overhead is sufficiently costly that rebop stays faster until population sizes are too large to cheaply simulate.
+We discuss the likely cause of this in \cref{sec:data-passive-reactions}.

-The ``kink'' in the batching f128 runtime at $n=10^{11}$ of \Cref{fig:lotka_volterra_scaling} corresponds to an implementation issue: Our way of sampling the length of a collision-free run involves several floating-point operations, mainly to repeatedly compute the log-gamma function $\ln \Gamma(x)$.
-On sufficiently large population sizes, we found empirically that standard 64-bit double precision floats lacked the precision to compute these numbers in rare extreme cases.
+The slight nonlinearity at $n = 10^{12}$ for Lotka-Volterra simulation in \Cref{fig:lotka_volterra_scaling} arises due to an implementation issue: Our way of sampling the length of a collision-free run involves several floating-point operations, mainly to repeatedly compute the log-gamma function $\ln \Gamma(x)$.
+On sufficiently large population sizes, we found empirically that standard 64-bit double precision floats lacked the precision to compute these numbers.
 In particular, our method of inversion sampling samples a float uniformly in the unit interval $u \in [0,1)$.
 We compute $\ln u$.
 In computing the CDF of the distribution in order to do inversion sampling, this number $\ln u$ is compared to numbers computed as the difference of log-gamma of much larger numbers, scaling with population size $n$.
-When the log-gamma of those large numbers (recall $\ln \Gamma(n) \approx n \ln n$) is sufficiently large (in this case, empirically around $n \ge 10^{11})$, the imprecision causes the inversion sampling to be incorrect, because the differences between those large numbers are insufficiently precise to compare meaningfully to $\ln u$.
+When the log-gamma of those large numbers (recall $\ln \Gamma(n) \approx n \ln n$) is sufficiently large (in this case, the imprecision causes the inversion sampling to be incorrect, because the differences between those large numbers are insufficiently precise to compare meaningfully to $\ln u$.
+This issue is fundamental: the binary search step of our inversion sampling requires us to compare large numbers that may differ by a small amount.